By Nhlanhla Nene – Well-being Coach & Founder of Mindedjoy

 Resistance to rest is often learned survival — not laziness.

-What Nervous System Regulation Looks Like in a Real Workday
+What Regulation Looks Like in Real Life

 FAQ: Nervous System Regulation for High Achievers